Ferdi265/ferdi265.github.io/_posts/2014-11-16-raspberry-pi-outages.md

 Step 2: Check out what the hell is wrong with my Raspbian image

-Result 2: TBA
+Result 2: The boot partition had the dirty bit set.

+Solution: fsck the thing, boot it up again and uninstalled sane.
+Stuff works now :D

-I hope I can get this thing working again T_T
+~~I hope I can get this thing working again T_T~~

+Running again :D